Encourage creativity and develop fine motor skills at home with arts and crafts. Here are 14 of the best budget art and craft supplies for kids.

-I’m too embarrassed to admit how many hours I’ve spent on Pinterest looking for kid’s craft ideas.
+I’m embarrassed to admit how many hours I’ve spent on Pinterest looking for kid’s craft ideas.

 I found a craft project that I thought was perfect.
 These letter B butterflies with a stained glass look.
-Easy enough for both my 5 year old and 3 year old to do.
+Easy enough for both my (then) 5-year-old and 3-year-old to do.

 And they were easy.
 They looked great when they were finished.
 BUT the kids were finished in about 2 minutes flat.
 And it took me around 40 minutes to prepare it all.